agentic-layer/ai-gateway-litellm-operator/README.md

 ### Custom Resource Configuration

-To deploy a Litellm ModelRouter instance, you define a `ModelRouter` resource.
+To deploy a LiteLLM ModelRouter instance, you define a `ModelRouter` resource.
 Here is an example configuration:

 ```yaml
 apiVersion: gateway.agentic-layer.ai/v1alpha1